 Make sure to use the latest noise reduction algorithm available.
 Just leave the detail sliders at 50.
 I spent a lot of time experimenting with this, and the default value of 50 gives the optimal balance of detail retention and noise reduction.

-NX-D’s luminance noise reduction behaves somewhat in an opposite manner to how Adobe’s noise reduction work.
-Surprisingly, this can be turned to our benefit.
+NX-D’s luminance noise reduction behaves in a somewhat opposite manner to how Adobe’s noise reduction works.

 NX-D’s noise reduction affects large noise grain first at low intensity values, and it retains details very well while doing so.
 You have to increase the luminance noise reduction strength to remove the smaller noise grain, and that is when you get that over-smoothened plastic look.

 Yes, we can combine both solutions!
 First, use NX-D’s noise reduction to remove large noise grain.
-After exporting to TIFF for detailed editing with Lightroom/Photoshop, use Adobe’s noise reduction tool to remove the smaller noise grain.
-This procedure removes noise and retains details surprisingly well.
+After exporting to TIFF for detailed editing with Lightroom/Photoshop, use Adobe’s noise reduction tool to clean up the remaining noise grain.
+This technique removes noise and retains details surprisingly well.

 NX-D’s noise reduction works slowly, so choose luminance strength levels in increments of 10, then sit back and relax while NX-D applies the changes.
 DO NOT TRY TO PERFORM ANY OTHER ADJUSTMENT WHILE NOISE REDUCTION IS RUNNING, AS NX-D IS CRASH-PRONE AT THIS STAGE AND YOU MAY LOSE ALL YOUR CHANGES.
 I don’t push the value higher than 40, as I am uncomfortable with the increasing loss of image details beyond that.